Five Golden Rules to Cope with the WHY Phase

 “I think I am going mad with the LVEQs!”

-It was good to stop and reflect on her frustration.
-When parenting at the coal-face it’s easy to forget something very important.
-Because, you know what?
-It’s just one of those phases!
+When parenting at the coal-face it’s easy to forget something very important: It’s just one of those phases!
 It’s so easy to forget to keep a long-term perspective, especially when you’re in the middle of a maddening phase like the LVEQs.